Ouranosinc/cookiecutter-pypackage/{{cookiecutter.project_slug}}/CONTRIBUTING.rst

 Before you submit a pull request, check that it meets these guidelines:

 1. The pull request should include tests.
 2. If the pull request adds functionality, the docs should be updated.
-Put your new functionality into a function with a docstring, and add the feature to the list in README.rst.
+Put your new functionality into a function with a docstring, and add the feature to the list in ``README.rst``.
 3. The pull request should work for Python 3.8, 3.9, 3.10, and 3.11.
 Check that the tests pass for all supported Python versions.

 Tips